 2021 Patterns of Patience, Curated by Omar Lopez-Chahoud, Marc Straus Gallery, New York

-2021 A Glitter at Sea, curated by Rebecca Heidenberg, Dreamsong Gallery, Minneapolis, ME
+2021 A Glitter at Sea, curated by Rebecca Heidenberg, Dreamsong Gallery, Minneapolis, MN

 2020 All At Once, curated by Regine Basha, Fridman Gallery, New York